nprashant-s/Looker-Project---Super-Store/README.md

 *Note: In Looker casestududies you can find visualizations images for the same.

 -Data_source: This folder containes all the datasets which I used for the casestudy.

--Looker casestuides: case studies problems and solutions
+-Looker casestuides: case studies problems and solutions.

--Looker_doc: documentation
+-Looker_doc: documentation.

--lookml_view_files: Looker Views(tables)
+-lookml_view_files: Looker Views(tables).

--Visualizations_output_data: Data's which is generated after the execution
+-Visualizations_output_data: Data's which is generated after the execution.